Easy Sweet Potato Casserole with Pecans and Crumble Topping

 How to Make Sweet Potato Casserole with Pecans

 This festive fall side dish starts with tender, roasted sweet potatoes and ends with a golden, buttery crumble topping.
 With a few simple steps, you’ll have a crowd-favorite vegetable that’s just as at home on a holiday table as it is at a weekend potluck.
+Here’s what you do:

-- Roast the sweet potatoes.
 Bake them whole until they’re soft and fork-tender.
 This caramelizes their natural sugars, making the flesh extra flavorful.

-- Bake the base.
+Remove the skins and mash the roasted sweet potatoes with butter, milk, vanilla, and salt until smooth.
 Spread the sweet potato mixture in a buttered casserole dish and bake until the edges just begin to set.

-- Add the topping and bake again.
+Combine brown sugar, flour, chopped pecans, and melted butter until crumbly.
 Sprinkle the buttery pecan topping evenly over the sweet potatoes, then return the dish to the oven until golden and crisp.

 You can find step-by-step instructions in the recipe card below.